1131-NCCUBionf/pro4/README.md

 ## Command

-I'd like you to please be sure to execute your code with the following command.
+Please be sure to execute your code using the following command.

 ```Python
 alignment("test.fasta", "pam250.txt", "global", "result_global.fasta", -10, -2), threshold = 45